-6. The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects.

-7. Apart from service subjects for other faculties, and unless specified as from which discipline they must be chosen, Commerce and Economics options may be chosen from any offered by the Faculty of Commerce and Economics.
-No subject can be counted both as an option and as a prescribed subject.
+- 6. The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects. - 7.
+Apart from service subjects for other faculties, and unless specified as from which discipline they must be chosen, Commerce and Economics options may be chosen from any offered by the Faculty of Commerce and Economics.
+No subject can be counted both as an option and as a prescribed subject. - 8.
+The total of credit points required in law subjects is 405 (240 from compulsory subjects and 165 from elective subjects).
+An approved sequence of subjects for each course is set out in the following examples; other sequences may be approved in special circumstances.